Queen Alia International Airport

-Queen Alia International Airport (IATA: AMM, ICAO: OJAI) (مطار الملكة علياء الدولي) is an international airport located in Zizya, 30 kilometers (18 miles) south of Amman, Jordan's capital city, as well as the largest city in the nation.
-It is the largest airport in the country, named after Queen Alia, who died in a helicopter crash in 1977.
-The airport is home to the country's national flag carrier, Royal Jordanian Airlines, and serves as a significant hub for Jordan Aviation.
+Queen Alia International Airport (IATA: AMM, ICAO: OJAI) (مطار الملكة علياء الدولي) is an international airport located in Zizya, 30 kilometers (18 miles) south of Amman, the capital and largest city of Jordan.
+It is the largest airport in the country, named after Queen Alia (1948–1977), who died in a helicopter crash in 1977.
+The airport is also one of the busiest airports in the Middle East.
+The airport is home to the country's flag carrier, Royal Jordanian, and serves as a hub for Jordan Aviation.

-A new terminal was opened in March 2013 to replace the airport's older two passenger terminals and one cargo terminal.
-The three original terminals were made obsolete once the new terminal officially began operations.
-In 2014, the new airport received the "Best Improvement by Region: Middle East" and "Best Airport by Region: Middle East" awards by the Airport Council International.
-The awards are given to the airports who achieved the highest customer satisfaction in the ASQ Survey.

 History

+Foundation and early years

 Queen Alia International Airport (QAIA) was built in 1983 in response to the growing airport traffic needs that Amman Civil Airport could not accommodate.
 At the time, passenger traffic was increasing at a rate above the international average, recording 25–30% growth per annum and placing considerable pressure on airport facilities despite continuous expansion and development.
 In 1981, the number of arriving, departing, and transit passengers exceeded 2.3 million, while cargo traffic reached 62,000 tonnes and aircraft traffic topped 27,000 movements.